danielegiulianini/qu-bft/README.md

 ### Demo

-The demo app allows the user to interact with a distributed counter backed by an already set up cluster made of five Q/U replicas (the minimum required to tolerate one server crash) via a predefined set of commands.
+The demo app allows the user to interact with a distributed counter backed by an already set up cluster made of five Q/U replicas (the minimum required to tolerate one byzantine server) via a predefined set of commands.

 On startup, the list of commands, split in counter-related operations and cluster-management ones, is shown.